 What are innocent heart murmurs?

 Innocent heart murmurs are sounds made by the blood circulating through the heart's chambers and valves or through blood vessels near the heart.
 They're sometimes called other names such as "functional" or "physiologic" murmurs.
+Many heart murmurs are considered to be “innocent” or harmless.

 Are innocent heart murmurs normal?